Troubleshooting PO Codes

 - Start the engine and let it idle.

 - Use a smoke machine to inject smoke into the EVAP system.
 If you don’t have a smoke machine, you can use a cigar or incense stick to create smoke.
+For more information about smoke testing, here is an article about How to Smoke Test the EVAP System to Diagnose a Leak.

 - Inspect the EVAP system, including the vacuum lines, charcoal canister, and purge valve, for smoke leaks.
 If you see smoke coming out, you’ve found the leak.